tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/styling-bar-charts-in-ggplot2.md

 - `scale_fill_manual`: This function customizes bar colors to specified ones.
 - `theme_minimal()`: It removes the grey background panel, creating a cleaner look.
 - `scale_y_continuous`: Adjusts the y-axis scale.
-  - The limits parameter, since we still have to add the p-values, we need more space above the highest bar.
+  - limits sets the y-axis limit.
+Since we still have to add the p-values, we need more space above the highest bar.
   - expand sets the axis to start precisely at 0.
 - `labs()` Function: Adds informative titles for axes, and the plot itself.

 ### Step 4: Enhancing Bar Chart Aesthetics with Theme Customization
-After the initial setup, further customization using the theme function in ggplot2 can significantly enhance the visual appeal and clarity of your bar chart.
+After the initial setup, further customization using the `theme()` function in ggplot2 can significantly enhance the visual appeal and clarity of your bar chart.
 Here's how you can apply these enhancements:

 {{% codeblock %}}

 ```R